tyrell/control-things-from-the-internet/README.md

 # Control 'Things' from the Internet
-This is a Proof of Concept application I maintain to fine tune a develop, test and deployment work flow for IoT use cases.
+This is a Proof of Concept application I maintain to fine tune a develop+test+deployment work-flow for IoT use cases.

 [![Video overview](https://img.youtube.com/vi/F-WoFkbe0uc/0.jpg)](https://youtu.be/F-WoFkbe0uc "Video overview")